 You can read the full review on the Noom diet app here.

 Unlike other buzz-worthing meal plans, it's not an elimination diet which means every food group is on the menu.
 Unlike other calorie tracking apps, the focus on making behavioral changes surrounding dieting and weight loss.

-1. What is the Noom diet?
+What is the Noom diet?

 The Noom diet is a mobile platform that aims to help you make behavioral changes in what and how much you eat.
 Through this psychological transformation process, you learn to distinguish between calorie-dense and light foods and work towards a calorie deficit.

-2. How much is Noom?
+How much is Noom?

-3. Does Noom work for weight loss?
+Does Noom work for weight loss?

-4. Is there a free version of Noom?
+Is there a free version of Noom?

-Yes, there is a free version of the Noom weight loss app.
-This will give you full access to the food database, sync with fitness trackers to pull in your workout data and give you a daily indication of your net calorie balance.
+Yes, there is a free version of Noom, like Weight Watchers.
+This will give you full access to the food database, sync with fitness trackers to pull in your workout data, and give you a daily indication of your net calorie balance.